Chilled Sorrel Soup

 With a slightly lemony taste, sorrel is a perennial whose leaves can dress up salads and flavor soups.

 - 1 onion, finely diced

 - Remove some of the excess parchment-like skin from the outside of the garlic head.
 Slice off the top of the head, exposing the individual garlic cloves.
 Drizzle 1/2 teaspoon oil over the garlic cloves and replace the top.
 Wrap head in aluminum foil and bake for 1 hour.
 Open foil, exposing the garlic head, and bake for another 30 minutes.
 Squeeze cloves out of garlic head and set aside.

 - In a large saucepan, heat remaining 2 teaspoons oil.
 Add onion, carrot, and celery and sauté until tender.
 Add roasted garlic pulp, potato and vegetable stock.
 Bring to a boil, reduce heat, cover, and simmer for 45 minutes.

 - Chill in refrigerator until cool.

 - Once cooled, add sorrel and purée the soup in a blender.
 Add salt and white pepper to taste.
 Serve cold.

-Recipe courtesy of The Painted Table, Seattle, Washington.
+Recipe by The Painted Table, Seattle, Washington.
 Published in Best in the World II, Jennifer Keller, R.D., editor, courtesy of The Cancer Project